 Bachelor of Science in Nursing from program fully accredited by NLN and/or CCNE.
-Must have a GPA of 3.0 or above on all previous coursework or 3.25 or above on the last 60 credits of the BSN required.
+Must have a Cumulative GPA of 3.0 or above from your BSN.

 - Official transcripts must be sent directly to Drexel from all the colleges/universities that you have attended.
 Transcripts must be submitted in a sealed envelope with the college/university seal over the flap.
 Please note that transcripts are required regardless of number of credits taken or if the credits were transferred to another school.
 An admission decision may be delayed if you do not send transcripts from all colleges/universities attended.

 - Transcripts must show course-by-course grades and degree conferrals.
 If your school does not notate degree conferrals on the official transcripts, you must provide copies of any graduate or degree certificates.

 - If your school issues only one transcript for life, you are required to have a course-by-course evaluation completed by an approved transcript evaluation agency

 - Use our Transcript Lookup Tool to assist you in contacting your previous institutions